HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       LDW    R3, R%ofs(R11)
 ```

-will add to the base registers R11 the left 18-bits of "ofs".
+will add to the base registers R11 the left 10-bits of "ofs".
 The LDW instruction will add the right hand side of "ofs" to the base register forming a 32-bit address.

-// ??? **issue** what if the 14-bit R-value is sign extended ? do we need different operand modes for immediate values ? the LDO instruction uses a signed 14-bit quantity!
-This may mean that we need two immediate modes, one positive and one negative... or does the result wrap around ? check ....

 ### Operand modes